This article was originally written a few years ago, but it has become extremely popular, and gets hundreds of hits a week.

 The original article refers to all Focus models between 2016 and 2018 (not the latest model).
 The reset procedure is different on the 2019 Focus, and be careful with that because there may be an issue with the latest model that Ford is being very cagey about (see later).
 Also note that this applies to other Ford vehicles – it’s Ford’s software system rather than specific models of car which is responsible.

-I got a message on my 2016 Ford Focus TDCi Titanium centre console the other day telling me that it was due for an oil change.
-I wouldn’t have minded, except that it was only on 5,500 miles and service points are every 12,500 miles.
+It all began back in 2016, when I got a message on my brand new Ford Focus TDCi Titanium centre display telling me that it was due for an oil change.
+I wouldn’t have minded, except that it was only on 5,500 miles and my official service points (set by my lease agent) are every 12,500 miles.

-Resetting it turned out to be incredibly simple – though completely undocumented by Ford, of course.
+Resetting it is incredibly simple (pre-2018) – though completely undocumented by Ford.
 All you do is:

 - Turn on the ignition (or push the start button with the clutch up)

 - Press the brake and accelerator fully down

 After a moment, the centre display will tell you that the reset is in progress.
 Keep the pedals down until it informs you that reset is complete.
 No more oil change warning!
 From what I understand, this applies to all Focus models from MkII up until the last of the pre-2018 models.

 Does this work on other Ford cars?

 You’ll have to try it and see.
 Logic would dictate that Ford has implemented the same procedure on all its current (pre-2019) vehicles.
 However, when you consider Ford’s indexing system at the back of the User Manual, logic isn’t something they seem to waste much time on, and there’s every possibility that the reset procedure is totally different on other models.
 If you try it and it works, drop me a line so I can add it here.

 I am told it also works on the Ford Fiesta and C-Max.